fru/btld-template/literate/0-state.md

 ## B: Update Proxy

-Our approach relies on freezing the data first.
-With the help of the following update proxy the data can still be modified.
-We mark which parts of the update proxy are still unchanged.
+Our approach relies on first freezing the data.
+However, with the help of the following update proxy, the data can still be modified while also marking which parts of the data remain unchanged.

-The symbol `[[unchanged]]` is used to mark if a shallow object has been modified trough the update proxy using the traps `set` and `deleteProperty`.
+Specifically, the symbol `[[unchanged]]` is used to indicate whether a shallow object has been modified through the update proxy using the `set` and `deleteProperty` traps.
+If unchanged this property points to the frozen object otherwise it is set to false.

 ```typescript
 const unchanged = Symbol('unchanged');